dbgjerez/b0rr3g0-blog/content/en/posts/gitops-argocd.md

 ArgoCD runs a controller which is continously monitoring the applications and repositories.

-It is able to work with simple yaml files, Helm charts or Kustomize.
-As a result, ArgoCD deploy process always it's the same.
+ArgoCD is able to work with simple yaml files, Helm charts or Kustomize.
+ArgoCD invokes these tools to obtain the final yaml files that it applies.

+This point gets particular important as ArgoCD become our orchestrator and catalyser, regardless of the tools used by the developer team.

 ![ArgoCD running](/images/argocd.png)

 ## Main features

+You can know the complete list of features checking the official ArgoCD documentation.
+At this point, I'm only going to highlight the mains of them:

+* Ability to manage multiple clusters.
+* SSO integration
+* Health status of each application resource
+* Web UI
+* Webhook integration
+* PreSync, Syc and PostSync hooks to support complex integrations or applications rollouts.

 # References